armin-at-terminal/dwm/README.txt

 DWM - THE DYNAMIC WINDOW MANAGER
 ================================
-Dwm is a fast and minimal window manager for X.
+dwm is a fast and minimal window manager for X.

 REQUIREMENTS
 ============
 A "C" language compiler (gcc)

-The "st" terminal
+the "st" terminal

-DMenu application launcher
+dmenu application launcher

 INSTALLATION
 ============